gcc3/simple-ai-chat/README.md

 `node mcp.js`

 Configure the MCP client
-The `mcpconfig.json` file is located in the `~/.simple` folder.
+Use `mcpconfig.json` located in the `~/.simple` folder to setup the MCP connection.

 npm package start
 After installing the npm package, start with the command
 `smcp`

 Work with Docker MCP Tookit
 Install Docker and setup the [MCP Tookit](https://docs.docker.com/ai/mcp-catalog-and-toolkit/toolkit/).
-Refer `mcpconfig.json.docker.example`.
+Use `mcpconfig.json.docker.example` to connect.

 Local Installation